rudolfgrauberger/sonar-cxx-wiki/Compilers.md

 sonar.cxx.gcc.regex=(?<file>.*):(?<line>[0-9]+):[0-9]+:\\x20warning:\\x20(?<message>.*)\\x20\\[(?<id>.*)\\]
 ```
 Else if gcc doesn't output the column numbers (e.g. -fno-show-column is set or gcc version 4.4.7)
 ```
 sonar.cxx.gcc.regex=(?<file>.*):(?<line>[0-9]+):\\x20warning:\\x20(?<message>.*)\\x20\\[(?<id>.*)\\]
 ```
+Hint: You have to use additional escape sequences (`\`-> `\\`) for the regex property in the configuration file!

-3. Activate the rules from the rule repository "compiler-gcc"
+4. Activate the rules from the rule repository "compiler-gcc"
-4. Run the analysis
+5. Run the analysis

 ### Microsofts Visual Studio Compiler